 Tennis Star Named One of the ’33 Women Who Made India Proud’ Teams Up With PETA to Provide Animals Forced to Work With Relief

-Mumbai – Sania Mirza, who is the highest-ever ranked female tennis player from India, has donated an autographed Wilson tennis racquet to People for the Ethical Treatment of Animals (PETA) India, which is currently being auctioned online at ebay.com [http://cgi.ebay.com/ws/eBayISAPI.dll?ViewItem&item=271236345972] .The proceeds will benefit Animal Rahat, which is supported by PETA India and provides working animals with relief.
+Mumbai – Sania Mirza, who is the highest-ever ranked female tennis player from India, has donated an autographed Wilson tennis racquet to People for the Ethical Treatment of Animals (PETA) India, which is currently being auctioned online at ebay.com [http://cgi.ebay.com/ws/eBayISAPI.dll?ViewItem&item=271236345972] .The proceeds will benefit Animal Rahat, which provides working animals with relief.
 In addition to her many feats on the tennis court, Mirza was named one of the “50 Heroes of Asia” by Time and one of “33 Women Who Made India Proud” by The Economic Times.

 “The funds we raise from auctioning my tennis racquet will provide comfort to horses forced to pull heavy carts, bullocks who work in sugar mills and donkeys who are forced to labour in the brick kilns”, says Mirza.